Tracking COVID-19 using online search

 \textbf{Cite as:}\\ Lampos, V., Majumder, M.S., Yom-Tov, E. \emph{et al}.
 Tracking COVID-19 using online search. \emph{Nature Digital Medicine} 4, \textbf{17} (2021). \href{https://doi.org/10.1038/s41746-021-00384-w}{https://doi.org/10.1038/s41746-021-00384-w}

 \textbf{Please note that the final published version differs from this preprint}.

-This preprint was first published on March 18, 2020 (v1) and was subsequently updated up until July 19, 2020 (v10).
+This preprint was first published on March 18, 2020 (v1) and was subsequently updated up until July 19, 2020 (v10). v12 was produced to fix an error with the references of the preprint.
 The paper was accepted for publication on December 24, 2020 after 2 review rounds.
 It was published online on February 8, 2021. }